 The second thing to consider is medication.
 If you’re taking any drugs, whether they’re contraceptive pills or anti-inflammation and anti-acne pills, you should call your doctor and check whether the medication can make complications after the treatment.
 The same thing applies for any topical creams or treatments you’re using.

-For example, accutane should not be used six months before microneedling.
+For example, isotretinoin (brand name accutane) should not be used six months before microneedling.
 And, you’ll probably need to stop using any anti-acne remedies while the skin is healing.

 It’s important to consult with a dermatologist and ask about each specific product you’re using.